maximrouf/RegionCapture/README.md

 # Texture Region Capture (Ver.
-2.2.2)
+2.2.5)
-Plugin for Unity 2019.2.10 and higher
+Plugin for Unity 2019.2.12 and higher

 > Compatibility with Vuforia 8.3.9

-ARCore, ARKit and EasyAR plugins for Unity has not been tested with the RegionCapture 2.2.2
+ARCore and ARKit are supported by Unity ARFoundation (You can setup it from the Package Manager)

 ![Region Capture description](https://raw.githubusercontent.com/maximrouf/RegionCapture/master/Images/RegionCapture.jpg)

-How to setup:
+How to setup (for Vuforia):

 	1. Start a new Unity project

-	2. Open the Layers-tab in "Project settings -> Tags and Layers" and set the "Layer №20" name as "RegionCapture"
+	2. (For Android only) Go to the "Player Settings" -> "Other" -> "Rendering" and set OPENGLES3 in the first line

 	3. Go to the "Player Settings" -> "XR Settings" and select "Vuforia AR supported" checkbox

-	4. Now you can import the "RegionCapture_2.2.0.unitypackage" into your project
+	4. Now you can import the "RegionCapture_2.2.5.unitypackage" into your project

 	5. Select "Resources" -> "VuforiaConfiguration" in the "Project View" and paste your licence key in the upper field